LukeZGD/Legacy-iOS-Kit/README.md

   - Normal method - **Jailbreak is required**.
 Users must install [OpenSSH](https://cydia.saurik.com/package/openssh/).
 Users in iOS 10 (A6/A6X) must also install Dropbear from my Cydia repo: https://lukezgd.github.io/repo/
   - DFU method - For alternatives, the DFU advanced menu can also be used.
 See "Other notes" for more details
 - **A7 devices** - Jailbreak is not required.
 The script will assist in helping the user put the device to pwnDFU mode
+  - Note that entering pwnDFU mode is not supported on Windows.
+See "Other notes" for more details

 <details>
   <summary>For Pangu 32-bit users:</summary>